Naught0/lolrune/docs/examples.rst

 Yields ``Vel'Koz: Maximum AP and 1-shot potential.``

-While searching for a champion with more than one rune page, like Riven, will yield:
+Searching for a champion with more than one rune page, like Riven, will yield:

 .. code::